Special Collections Staff

 Previous experience with archives include volunteering at the Oriental Institute’s Research Archives at the University of Chicago, and the Penn Museum Archives.
 She received her MLIS degree from Drexel University and her Bachelor’s degree in East Asian Studies from Bryn Mawr College.

-Andrew Lundeen – Turfgrass Projects Librarian and Special Collections Digital Projects Librarian
+Andrew Lundeen – Special Collections Digital Projects Librarian

 Andrew Lundeen joined the MSU Libraries in 2013, working part-time in Special Collections before becoming Authority Control and Collections Coordinator for the Turfgrass Information Center.
 In 2018, he took on the role of Turfgrass Projects Librarian, with a secondary appointment in Special Collections.
 Andrew received his Master of Science in Library and Information Science from the University of Illinois at Urbana-Champaign, with a specialization in Data Curation and a certification in Special Collections.
 Andrew also earned a Bachelor of Arts in Religious Studies from Lewis & Clark College in Portland, Oregon, with minors in Philosophy and Classical Studies.

-Jessica Martin – African Studies Librarian and Curator of Africana and International Cookbooks
+Jessica Martin – Curator of Africana and International Cookbooks

 Jessica Martin is the African Studies Librarian at Michigan State University, where she is also Adjunct Assistant Professor of History.
 In addition to managing the regular Africana collection, she is the curator for International Cookbooks and Africana in Special Collections, including archival material.